 Together, we will develop an understandable saving and investment strategy that makes you comfortable.

 Through periodic portfolio reviews, you’ll see how you’re progressing toward what you want.
 If your situation changes, we’ll discuss how your strategy may need to change.

 In addition to being realistic and do-able, QuickStart:

 - Keeps the focus on long-term goals.
 Your aim is not to speculate on the next hot stock or even to beat the market averages.
-It’s to work toward achieving your goals.
+It’s to work toward your goals.